mcaceresb/stata-gtools/docs/index.md

 benchmark is not equivalent and `gtoplevelsof` does not attempt to implement the features of 'groups'</small>

+<small>(.)
+Other than the dated 'hdfe' command, I do not know of a stata
+command that residualizes variables from a set of fixed effects.
+The 'hdfe' command, as far as I can tell, morphed into the 'reghdfe' package; the latter, however, is a fully-functioning regression command, while 'gstats hdfe' only residualizes a set of variables.</small>

 __*Regression models*__

 !!!
 Warning "Warning"
     Regression models are in beta and are only intended as utilities to compute coefficients and standard errors.
 I do not recommend their use in production;
     various post-estimation commands and statistics are _not_ availabe.
+    (See `gstats hdfe` for residualizing variables net of fixed effects.)

 | Function            | Model   | Similar                       |
 | ------------------- | ------- | ----------------------------- |